srinjayk/Cryptography_Algorithms/README.md

   * Kumar Shivam

 The course had seven assignments, briefly,
-  * Substitution Cipher -
+  * Substitution Cipher - Used frequency analysis to decrypt the cipher
-  * Vignere Cipher -
+  * Vignere Cipher - Used ChiSquared test to decrypt the message
-  * DES -
+  * DES - Used known plain text attack to break a 3-round DES
   * AES Variation -
+  * Permutation Substitution Cipher - Generated all the possible permutations and used method for substitution cipher to get the message
+  * RSA -
-  *
+  * WECCAK -

-To promote python and C++ intermingling, Cython was used in the later two assignments.